The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/1-intro-to-databases-postgres.md

 ### What is a Database Management System?

-A database on its own is just data in a file not being used.

-A **database management system** (DBMS) is a piece of software that acts as a layer between the data and whoever wants to use it.
-It makes it easier for its users to find, update, and manage the data in a database.
+A database on its own is just structured data in a file.
+The software that we use to interact with that structured data is called a **database management system (DBMS)**.
+A DBMS acts as a layer between the data and whoever wants to use it, making it easier to find, update, and manage the data in a database.

-With Google Sheets, the spreadsheets are the databases and the Google Sheets software is the database management system.
+For example, Google Sheets is the DBMS that lets you manipulate a Google Sheets spreadsheet.
 It provides a GUI with buttons, dropdowns, and functions for interacting with the data.

 **<details><summary>Q: Can you think of any real world analogies to a database and a database management system?
-Think about disorganized collections and the person or thing that makes it easier to find what you need.</summary>**
+Think about collections of things and the person, tool, or system that makes it easier to use that collection.</summary>**

 <img src="../.gitbook/assets/library (2).png" alt="If a database is like a library, then a database management system is the librarian, keeping it all organized" data-size="original">

-One analogy is a library is like a database and a librarian is like a database management system.
+A library is like a database and a librarian is like a database management system.

-The books are inside of the library but without a librarian, the books may be disorganized and finding the right book might be difficult.
+The books are inside of the library, however, without a librarian the books may be disorganized and finding the right book might be difficult.
 The librarian organizes the books and manages how visitors take and return books, ensuring that no books are lost in the process.

 </details>

 ## PostgreSQL and Relational Database Management Systems

-**PostgreSQL** is one of the most popular database management systems in the world for a number of reasons:
+**PostgreSQL** (often shortened to "Postgres") is one of the most popular database management systems in the world for a number of reasons:
 * It is free and open-source
 * It has a strong reputation for reliability
 * It has a long history of updates and maintenance (since 1986!)